Please enable JavaScript to use CodeHS

 Decimal Multiplication and Conditionals

-Students will be able to use if/then conditional blocks to review multiplication with decimal factors.
+Students will be able to use if/then conditionals to review multiplication with decimals.

 Unit Converter